nopnop2002/esp-idf-mirf/tusb-serial/README.md

 # Using Windows Terminal Software
 When you connect the USB cable to the USB port on your Windows machine and build the firmware, a new COM port will appear.
 Open a new COM port in the terminal software.
+When set to USB to Radio, input data from the keyboard is sent to Radio.
 I used TeraTerm.
 ![tusb-TeraTerm](https://github.com/user-attachments/assets/b6298033-77f3-480e-8305-c65fb672fddc)